apigear-io/template-qtcpp/goldenmaster/README.md

 # Qt C++ Blueprint

 A Qt C++ blueprint with support for Qt Quick plugin.
+See https://apigear-io.github.io/template-qtcpp/ for more information

 ## Features

-* api:  creates api files with interfaces as QObjects with main cmake structure needed for compilation adds qml wrapper that exposes interfaces to qml.
-The Qml classes require api factory, that creates backend for the wrapper when instantiating the class in qml.
+* api:  creates api files with interfaces as QObjects with main cmake structure needed for compilation.
-        For more details see qml example.
 * stubs: adds a stub implementation (without business logic for methods) and sets up test project for your interfaces implementation.
 * olink: Creates adapters for your interfaces to the ObjectLink protocol.
          The ObjectLink is an IPC protocol based on the idea to link a local object to a remote object a network connection.